Indonesian comedy: Stage

 The most popular form of stage comedy in Indonesia is comedy troupes doing skits or sketches, usually following a simple storyline and improvised by all actors.
 Performers engage in bantering, physical humour, cross-dressing, and socio-political commentary.
 Examples of popular comedy groups are Srimulat, Jayakarta, Kwartet Jaya, Bagito, Warkop DKI, Patrio, and SQL.

 Television

 In recent history, the programs with the highest rating in Indonesia have been comedy shows, especially those broadcasts during Eid Mubarak or other fasting periods.
-Situation comedy or sketch shows are common on television.
+Situation comedy or sketch shows have been common on television since the 1990s.
 Gara-gara, which first aired on RCTI in 1992, is considered the first situation comedy in Indonesia.
 Critics attribute the success of this program to its translation of the comedic approach developed by Warkop DKI from film to television.
 Comedy is also presented in TV programs as part of talent search events.
 One example of this approach is Stand-Up Comedy Indonesia, a TV program that looks for talent to become comedians or entertainers in the Indonesian film industry.